camptocamp/c2cgeoportal/doc/administrator/editing.rst

 .. warning::

-    Actually, the editing doesn't work well with many editable layers.
+    The editing is limited to 30 editable layers per user.

 Configuring security